githubixx/vdradmin-go/README.md

 This code can't even be considered an ALPHA Version! **If you run it and it destroys your computer, deletes your videos or something like that, it's YOUR problem!** ;-) **Test it only** with a test [VDR](https://tvdr.de/) instance!

-This code was mainly generated with Claude Code.
+This code was mainly generated with Claude Code and GPT-5.2.
 I just wanted to see how far I can get converting the quite dated code base of [vdradmin-am](http://andreas.vdr-developer.org/vdradmin-am/index.html) to Go and more recent technologies.

 For now the code compiles and it displays something.
 That's it! **DO NOT expect to get something close to vdradmin-am!!!**